liadbourla-prog/middleman/README.md

 **1. Booking — the full product.** The PA owns the calendar end-to-end: availability, holds, bookings, reschedules, waitlists, memberships and payments all live in the internal record, with Google Calendar as the mirror.
 These businesses also get **web surfaces that mirror the PA rather than reimplement it** — an owner PWA (`/app`: calendar, bookings, memberships, payments, config, conversations) and a per-tenant customer web app.
 The owner app is Branch 3 with a different skin over the identical engine, so a capability added to the manager orchestrator appears in the app without being built twice.
 That coherence is the point: there is no second definition of what a booking is.

-**2. External registration — businesses already on another platform.** Studios and gyms running something like Arbox already have a booking system nobody intends to replace.
+**2. External registration — businesses already on another platform.** Studios and gyms running on an existing platform (aka Arbox) already have a booking system nobody intends to replace.
 Here the PA runs the conversation — answering, qualifying, explaining the schedule — and the booking engine is *explicitly forbidden from writing*: `isExternalRegistrationOnly` gates the service, the engine refuses the write with `external_registration_required`, and the PA relays the operator's registration URL, reproduced verbatim from a grounded fact rather than paraphrased into prose.
 It is double-gated — a business-level flag plus a per-service URL, both inert by default — so the exception can never become an accidental default. **Today this is a hand-off, not an API-level write into the operator's system.** Integrating at the API level is the natural next step, and the refusal gate is precisely what makes it a safe one: the path that must not silently half-book is already closed.

 **3. Conversational — larger organisations, where we deliberately do not book.** Theatres, cultural institutions and similar bodies have large catalogues, high question volume, and ticketing they will not migrate. `pa_product = 'conversational'` routes the turn to a separate flow that answers from a curated knowledge base and never reaches the booking engine at all.
 The interesting constraint is that it has no calendar to be grounded against, so grounding shifts entirely to the facts block — and notably, **no URL ever enters through the situation string**, only as a grounded fact reproduced verbatim, because a link asserted in prose is a link the model can quietly paraphrase into a wrong one.